 - The mini facelift has a reduced recovery when compared to a full facelift.

-The different variations of facelift surgery can be confusing and overwhelming, and are best discussed with a facial plastic surgeon.
-I encourage individuals that are considering a facelift to request a consultation to learn about how facelift surgery can be tailored to your needs.
-In the meantime, you can visit our facelift page for more in-depth information about the procedure.
+The different variations of facelift surgery can be confusing and overwhelming and are best discussed with a facial plastic surgeon.
+I encourage women and men who are considering a facelift in the Scottsdale and Phoenix areas to request a consultation to learn about how facelift surgery can be tailored to your needs.
+You can also call us at (480) 214-9955 to schedule an appointment.
+We’re looking forward to seeing you!